gusthoff/jupyter-ada-kernel/README.md

 }
 ```

-In the next cell, we may specify an Ada procedure that makes use of the
+In the next cell, we may write an Ada procedure that makes use of the
 test function from the C code:

 ```ada